Atmosphere: Terrain

-Most meteoroids burn up as meteors before hitting a planet's surface.
-When meteoroids do impact, the effects are often erased by the action of wind.
+On a terrestrial planet, the part of the atmosphere that directly interacts with the ground is known as the planetary boundary layer.
+Atmospheres have dramatic effects on the surfaces of rocky bodies.
 Wind erosion is a significant factor in shaping the terrain of rocky planets with atmospheres, and over time can erase the effects of both craters and volcanoes.
-In addition, since liquids can not exist without pressure, an atmosphere allows liquid to be present at the surface, resulting in lakes, rivers and oceans.
-Earth and Titan are known to have liquids at their surface and terrain on the planet suggests that Mars had liquid on its surface in the past.
+In addition, since liquids cannot exist without pressure, an atmosphere allows liquid to be present at the surface, resulting in lakes, rivers and oceans.
+Earth and Titan are known to have liquids at their surface and terrain on the planet Mars suggests that it had liquid on its surface in the past.